 Some of our association products are complicated to explain.
 Try not to use a paragraph when just a sentence will do.
 Talk to your sales team about how they position the products and programs you have.
 Gain an understanding of how your customers perceive these details.
 When in doubt, ask a customer.
 If they don’t “get it” your team won’t sell it.

 Explain to your customers how success is measured.
 For my fridge, success was the right fit and hopefully some water/ice features.
 Visibility, thought leadership, content creation and lead generation are all part of making an investment in our organizations.
 They help clients understand what they are getting and how it will help their business or development.

-Sean Soth, President, Professionals for Association Revenue (PAR)
+Sean Soth, Founder & Leadership Advisory Board Chair, Professionals for Association Revenue (PAR)

 Sean Soth founded and launched PAR in 2020, a member organization that brings associations together and focus on ideas and connections for revenue growth.
 Sean brings more than 20 years of association management and sales experiences to PAR, and an understanding of the unique opportunities association teams have when leading with mission and value for business partnerships.

 Sean can be reached at Sean.Soth@mypar.org